Important Information for November 2023 Reservation Holders

+This information is for reservation holders for March 2024.
 Please read carefully and ensure that all members of your reservation group understand and agree to the following information.
-Once in Supai, please follow all tribal guide instructions.

 It is the responsibility of each tourist to bring the necessary gear and equipment for camping.
 The tribe does not offer or sell tents, sleeping bags, heaters or other camping supplies.
-The store stocks a limited number of food items, but you should bring your own food, water, etc. Plan accordingly for changes in weather, the Reservation can experience high temperatures, wind and rain.
+The store stocks a limited number of food items, but you should bring your own food, water, etc. Plan accordingly for changes in weather, the Reservation can experience high and low temperatures, wind, rain and snow.

-The trip leader will need to provide photo ID to receive all permits, wristbands, bag tags, and an entrance form, which will need to be completed and shown to the Havasupai Reservation boundary checkpoint staff and/or the Tourist Office employee stationed at Hilltop.
+The trip leader will need to provide photo ID to receive all permits, wristbands, bag tags, and an entrance form, which will need to be completed and shown to the Havasupai Reservation boundary checkpoint staff.

 HILLTOP TRAILHEAD